Jacquigee/Noto/README.md

 # NOTO
-## A note taking app
+## A note-taking app
 ### Features
 - Add a note
 - Delete a note
 - Update a note
-- Read a note
+- Save a note with the date it was created